beichentian-GIS/disaster_response_pipeline_Tian/README.md

 ## Project Motivation <a name="motivation"></a>
-The objective of the project is to apply a machine learning model to classify disaster-realted messages into sentiment categories.
+The objective of the project is to apply a machine learning model to classify disaster-related messages into sentiment categories.
 One message can possibly belong to one or multiple sentiment categories.
 The data of the project was provided by an AI company formerly named [Figure Eight](https://appen.com/) (now Appen).
 In the web app, classification results/ caegories are obtained whenever user input a message.